smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_08.md

 3. After a few moments you will find that the API deployment is now running 4 replicas successfully.

 4. Return to the browser tab with the web application stats page loaded.
 Refresh the page over and over.
-You will not see any errors, but you will see the api host name change between the two api pod instances periodically.
-The task id and pid might also change between the two api pod instances.
+You will not see any errors, but you will see the api host name change between the four api pod instances periodically.
+The task id and pid might also change between the four api pod instances.

    ![On the Stats page in the Contoso Neuro web application, two different api host name values are highlighted.](media/image126.png "View web task hostname")